 - Core control = body’s ability to stabilize

 - Pelvic Floor = essential piece of the core

-Why is proper pelvic floor functioning important?
+Why is proper pelvic floor functioning important to the whole body?

-- Proper alignment and control of your pelvis & core will ensure healthy function during exercise such as running or high intensity training
+- Proper alignment and control of your pelvis & core will ensure healthy function during exercise such as running or high-intensity training

 - Pelvic floor can affect urination habits (frequency, incontinence, pain)

-- Pelvic floor, if under prolonged stress, can affect your posture
+- Pelvic floor, if under prolonged stress, can affect your posture and body alignment

 - Hip impingement